Assistant Professor, Department of Atmospheric Science

-Pat Keys is a Research Scientist for SoGES.
+Pat Keys is a Assistant Professor for the Department of Atmospheric Science at CSU.
 His research is focused on a broad range of global sustainability challenges, including climate change impacts, cross-scale risks, and social-ecological tele-connections.
 His doctoral work sought to understand the dynamics between sources and sinks of atmospheric moisture, particularly how socially-driven changes in evaporation could be related to downwind, terrestrial precipitation.
 He has also worked on other topics ranging from the role of science fiction in developing more realistic scenarios for the future of Earth’s oceans, to the importance of recognizing the Anthropocene as a new baseline for global risk analysis.